Table of Contents

 What is Zelle?

-Zelle is a peer-to-peer payment platform that allows users to send and receive money directly from their bank accounts using their mobile devices.
-It was launched in 2017 as a joint venture between several major banks in the United States, including Bank of America, JPMorgan Chase, and Wells Fargo.
-The platform aims to simplify the process of transferring money between individuals, eliminating the need for cash or checks.
+Zelle is a simple person to person payment service that allows you to send and receive money right from your bank account through your mobile phone.
+Zelle was introduced in 2017 by some big banks in the United States including Bank of America, JPMorgan Chase, and Wells Fargo among others to help in the transmission of money between individuals without the use of cash or checks.

 How does Zelle work?

-Zelle works by linking your bank account to your mobile phone number or email address.
-Once you have set up your account, you can send money to anyone who also has a Zelle account.
-All you need is their phone number or email address.
-The funds are transferred directly from your bank account to the recipient's account, usually within minutes.
+Zelle links your bank account to your mobile phone number or your email address.
+Once you have created your account, you can transfer money to your recipient using their phone number or email address.
+The main advantage of Zelle is that it sends money right from your bank account to the recipient’s bank account in just minutes.

 The Growth of Mobile Payments